-Atlantis was a 'megalithic mother culture' - an island in the Atlantic ocean of seafaring people during the Stone Age.
+Atlantis was a 'Megalithic mother culture' - an island in the Atlantic Ocean which was populated by a relatively advanced seafaring people during the Stone Age.

-Our team have undertaken the largest ever investigation into the legend and have compiled overwhelming proof that the legend of Atlantis is loosely based on Stone Age Ireland - the fountainhead from which the 'megalithic mother culture' sprung.
+Our team has undertaken the largest ever investigation into the legend and has compiled overwhelming proof that the legend of Atlantis is loosely based on Stone Age Ireland - - the fountainhead from which the 'Megalithic mother culture' sprang.

-Our findings go completely against mainstream opinion & revolutionise early human history.
-Our work will stand up to the highest levels of scrutiny & we welcome any opportunity to debate our work or have it independently verified.
+Our findings go completely against mainstream opinion and revolutionise early human history.
+Our work will stand up to the highest levels of scrutiny and we welcome any opportunity to debate our work or have it independently verified.

-These 400,000 year old flint tools were discovered at two separate sites in Ireland - one at the Stone Age fort of Dún Aonghasa on the Aran Islands off the Co Galway coast & one at Mell, Co Louth - just 9km from Newgrange.
+These 400,000-year-old flint tools were discovered at two separate sites in Ireland - one at the Stone Age fort of Dún Aonghasa on the Aran Islands off the Co.
+Galway coast and one at Mell, Co.
+Louth - just 9km from Newgrange.
 This picture was taken in the National Museum of Ireland.

-Other similar aged flint tools were also found in Ireland.
-For example, a 200,000 "Levallois" flake was also found in Newtownards, Co Down.
+Other similar-aged flint tools were also found in Ireland.
+For example, a 200,000-year-old "Levallois" flake was also found in Newtownards, Co.
+Down.

-Ireland did not fully freeze over during the ice age & has been inhabited far longer than mainstream academia realises - more than enough time for a 'megalithic mother culture' to arise.
+Ireland did not fully freeze over during the Ice Age and has been inhabited far longer than mainstream academia presently realises - more than enough time for a 'megalithic mother culture' to arise.

-Since the earliest of times Ireland was known throughout the world as the 'sacred island'.
-In old writings, nothing was described as sacred unless it was extremely ancient.
+In the earliest times, Ireland was known throughout the world as the 'sacred island'.
+In old writings, nothing was described as ‘sacred’ unless it was extremely ancient.

 Aristotle spoke of a sacred island in the Atlantic called Ierne.
 Plato spoke of a sacred island in the Atlantic called Atlantis.
 Diodorus spoke of a sacred island in the Atlantic called Hyperborea.
 All were descriptions of Ireland clouded by mythology, superstition and a primitive knowledge of geography.
 The Romans also described Ireland as 'insula sacra' - the sacred island.